linux-kernel-labs/linux/Documentation/labs/introduction.rst

 .. important::
     You can get a summary of all the :command:`cscope` commands using :command:`:cs help`.

-    For more info, use the Vim built-in help command: :command:`:h cscope` or :command:`:h copen`.
+    For more info, use the :command:`vim` built-in help command: :command:`:h cscope` or :command:`:h copen`.

 If you use :command:`emacs`, install the :code:`xcscope-el` package and add the following lines in :file:`~/.emacs`.